jhalexand/DynWarp/README.md

 dynwarp.tp - Warp (teleport) to a Dynmap marker

-dynwarp.tp.<MARKER_ID> - Warp to a specific Dynmap marker ID
+dynwarp.tp.<MARKER_LABEL> - Warp to a specific Dynmap marker ID